Highly Entangled Quantum Spin Chains on Fermat's Spiral: Introduction

-Similar examples of highly entangle GSs with more exact descriptions were made possible with frustration free Hamiltonians \cite{PhysRevLett.109.207202}, that are also translationally invariant (broken only by the finite boundary).
-For those Hamiltonians, the GS is simultaneously the lowest energy eigenstate of each local interaction operator, such that a lot can be known analytically about the GS by diagonalizing a few-body Hamiltonian.
-By mapping spin-1 configurations to discrete random walks, the GS of the critical Hamiltonian in Ref.~\cite{PhysRevLett.109.207202} can be given as a superposition of Motzkin paths, those that start and end at hight zero, without ever passing below it in the middle.
-Using combinatorial results, Bravyi et al.~showed that the GS of the Motzkin chain has the same scaling behavior for EE, correlation and spectral gap as typical critical systems.
-Movassagh and Shor enlarged the local Hilbert space of the Motzkin chain with a color degree of freedom, which has a power law scaling of EE that outgrows the spin sector \cite{ShorEntanglement}.
-These constructions were later generalized to spin-$\frac{1}{2}$ systems, with smaller local degrees of freedom, but three-body interaction involving next-nearest neighboring sites \cite{FredkinSpinChain, PhysRevB.94.155140}, giving its name Fredkin chain.
-To actually realize volume scaling in the GS, these Hamiltonians have to be deformed in a frustration free way, such that the GS superposition favors higher paths which allow more Bell pairs across the bipartition boundary \cite{ZhaoNovelPT,DeformedFredkinChain,DeformedFredkinChain_explanation}.
-As the deformation parameter is tuned, the GS undergoes an entanglement phase transition from area law to volume scaling.
+Frustration-free Hamiltonians have enabled closely related constructions of highly entangled GSs with more explicit analytic control \cite{PhysRevLett.109.207202}, including models that are translationally invariant up to boundary effects.
+For such Hamiltonians, the GS minimizes the energy of each local interaction term individually.
+Therefore, much of its structure can be deduced by diagonalizing the local Hamiltonian on a small number of sites.
+In the Motzkin spin chain \cite{PhysRevLett.109.207202}, spin-1 configurations are mapped to discrete random walks, and the GS is expressed as a superposition of Motzkin paths, which begin and end at height zero and never go below the baseline.
+Bravyi et al.~showed that this GS exhibits EE, correlation functions, and spectral gaps with the same scaling behavior as standard critical systems.
+Movassagh and Shor extended this construction by adding a color degree of freedom to the local Hilbert space, yielding an EE that grows with subsystem size according to a power law that dominates over the logarithmic scaling EE contributed by the spin degrees of freedom \cite{ShorEntanglement}.
+These ideas were subsequently adapted to spin-$\frac{1}{2}$ systems with smaller local Hilbert spaces but involving three-body interactions among next-nearest neighbors \cite{PhysRevB.94.155140,FredkinSpinChain}, giving rise to the Fredkin chain.
+To obtain volume scaling of EE in the GS, these models must be deformed in a frustration-free manner so that the GS weight is biased toward higher paths, which support more Bell pairs across a given cut \cite{ZhaoNovelPT,DeformedFredkinChain,DeformedFredkinChain_explanation}.
+Tuning the deformation parameter then drives an entanglement phase transition (EPT) from an area law to a volume scaling.
+In addition to being GSs of local Hamiltonians, such highly entangled states can also be generated using push-down automata \cite{Gopalakrishnan_2025}.